koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

   sudo reboot
   ```

-  - Log back in...
+  - Log back in

   - Confirm that FIPS is disabled by
   ```
   sysctl crypto.fips_enabled
   ```

-    if it returns 0, then it has been properly disabled
+If it returns 0, then it has been properly disabled

 #### Sync the Clocks across all machines
-Due to the nature of virtual machines we have to keep the VMs and Baremetal equipment in sync.
+Due to the nature of virtual machines, we have to keep the VMs and Baremetal equipment in sync.
 We set the sensor as the authority for time for the rest of the kit.
 We do this for a couple of reasons, the biggest being that it is where the time-based data is generated from Zeek(Bro), FSF, and Suricata.
 Aligning the rest of the stack along this guideline keeps us from writing events in the future.
-All events should be written in UTC to help with response across timezones.
+All events should be written in UTC to help with the response across timezones.
 All of this is done via chrony.

 > NOTE: If you have any time-based services that are running, turn them off.
 Otherwise, continue if this a new installation as we have not deployed ROCK yet.